Four Decades for Justice

 Mr. Wark’s notable M&A transactions include representing:

-Mr. Wark has also represented numerous companies and boards of directors regarding shareholder activism, including representing Benchmark Electronics in its cooperation agreement with Engaged Capital, Corteva in its agreement with Starboard Value and ViewRay in its cooperation agreement with Hudson Executive Capital.
+Mr. Wark has also represented numerous companies and boards of directors regarding shareholder activism, including representing Benchmark Electronics in its cooperation agreement with Engaged Capital, Corteva in its agreement with Starboard, Sensata Technologies in its cooperation agreement with Elliott Management and ViewRay in its cooperation agreement with Hudson Executive Capital.

-In 2021, Mr. Wark was named an M&A “Rising Star” by The Deal in The Dealmaker Quarterly.
+Mr. Wark was named an M&A “Rising Star” by The Deal in 2021 and has been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and the “500 X – The Next Generation.”
 He also co‑authored the United States chapter of “Getting the Deal Through: Distressed M&A.”

 Mr. Wark was born in Portland, Oregon.
 He received a B.S. from Duke University in 2010 and a J.D. from Columbia Law School in 2013, where he was a Harlan Fiske Stone Scholar and a Staff Editor of the Law Review.